 In the early part of your pregnancy, you will begin to notice movement but won’t notice every movement, so there is no reason to monitor.

-As you start to identify what baby movement feels like, you can start monitoring… especially when you reach week 20 and beyond.
+As you start to identify what baby movement feels like, you can and should start monitoring… especially when you reach week 25 and beyond.

 How to monitor fetal movement in pregnancy

-Find a comfortable place to rest.
+- Find a comfortable place to rest.
 Sitting or laying down are both fine.
 Choose a time when your baby is most active (usually in the evening).
-Some moms choose to count when they are laying down for bed, since baby is most active then anyway (this won’t be the last time your little bundle of joy keeps you up at night, promise).
+Some moms choose to count when they are laying down for bed, since it’s easy to detect baby’s movement when you are still.

 Keep in mind that the number of kicks per hour is not as important as understanding your baby’s schedule and noting when something is different.
 For example, if baby is always active at bed time, and one night isn’t active at all, it might be a good time to count kicks and call your provider to be sure baby is ok.